REGISTER

 The Company is party to judicial and administrative proceedings involving several legal and regulatory matters including, without limitation, civil, environmental, labor and tax proceedings.
 One or more decisions unfavorable to the Company in any judicial or administrative proceeding could have a considerable negative effect on its results.
 Furthermore, in addition to the financial provisions and costs with attorney fees for advising on these proceedings, the Company may be required to offer guarantees in court related to such proceedings, which may adversely affect its financial capacity.
 There are no guarantees that the provisions will be sufficient to cover the total cost arising from adverse decisions in judicial and administrative claims.
 Finally, unfavorable decisions during the aforementioned judicial and administrative proceedings may damage the Company’s image and negatively affect the market’s perception of the Company – which may amplify the negative effects on the Company’s financial and operational condition.
 For further information on the main judicial, arbitration or administrative proceedings, see items 4.4 to 4.6 of this Reference Form.

-There is no assurance that the current concessions of the Company, its subsidiaries, joint ventures and affiliates will be renewed.
-The expansion plans of the Company, its subsidiaries, joint ventures and affiliates may be harmed should they fail to obtain new concessions or lose any of the currently existing concessions.
+There is no guarantee as to whether and under what conditions the current concessions held by the Company, its subsidiaries, joint ventures and associates will be extended.
+The expansion plans of the Company, its subsidiaries, jointly controlled subsidiaries and affiliates could be jeopardized if they fail to obtain new concessions or lose any of the concessions they currently hold.

 The insurance coverage contracted by the Company may be insufficient to pay for possible damages.